loukaspe/VaccinationCenterUsingProcessesAndNamedPipes/README.txt

     it in chunks.
 We read a small chunk of the total bytes until we reach total size and then add these bytes to the variable to be returned.
 For example check PipeReader::readStringInChunks();

+4. Protocol for passing subdirectories names to Monitors:
+    a.
+We pass the number of subdirectories' names that are going to be passed
+    b. foreach subdirectory's name we pass firstly it's size, then the name itself

+TODO:
+1. in dtor delete all pointers